-An SEO contract should list milestones related to the on-page and off-page work being completed by the provider.
-This creates a schedule both parties can measure progress against as the project evolves.
-To this end, the provider should be required to send clients a monthly progress report and call them to discuss the progress of the campaign.
+An SEO contract should list milestones related to the on-page and off-page work undertaken by the provider.
+The milestones create a schedule both parties can measure progress against as the project evolves.
+To this end, the provider should be required to send clients a monthly progress report and call them to discuss the growth of the campaign.

 Will the provider guarantee specific rankings?
-Guarantees are a controversial subject.
+SEO guarantees are a controversial subject.
 Some providers believe it is impossible given the fact Google changes its ranking methodology so frequently.
+Google agrees with this view.
 Other SEO businesses still offer to do it.
-For those who do, the exact guarantee needs to be reduced to writing as well as the consequences of failing to deliver on the guarantee.
+For those who do, the parties need to negotiate what is and is not covered in the guarantee and reduce it to writing in the SEO service agreements.

 Providers need to be paid.
 The payment terms detail when and how the payments occur.
 A common issue is the timing of the payments.
-Clients often pay net 30 for services, but many SEO providers require payment up front.
+Clients often pay net 30 for services, but many providers require an SEO retainer up front to avoid compensation issues.
 The parties need to agree to a solution.

-There was a time when clients were required to commit to contracts of a year or more when it came to search engine optimization.
+There was a time when clients were required to commit to SEO service agreements with terms of a year or more.
 Competition has largely eliminated this notion.
 Still, the term of the contract needs to be detailed clearly.
-Will the contract be month-to-month, quarterly or what?
+Will the contract be month-to-month, quarterly, or what?

-To this end, issues such as termination and the events giving rise to termination must also be dealt with in writing.
+To this end, the parties also need to address issues such as termination and the events giving rise to the termination.
 Under what conditions can a client terminate the contract?
 Does the provider get paid for the month during which termination occurs?
 These issues need to be worked out between the parties.

 A client is necessarily going to reveal certain business secrets to their SEO provider.
-Given this, the contract should include a confidentiality clause.
-The clause should be written to protect the business secrets of the client, but also the methods and strategies employed by the provider.
-Put another way, the clause should be a win-win for the parties.
+Given this, the SEO service agreements should include a non-disclosure clause.
+On larger projects, entering into an independent SEO NDA may be a smart choice.
+The NDA should be written to protect the business secrets of the client, but also the methods and strategies employed by the provider.
+Put another way; the clause should be a mutual non-disclosure clause or agreement – a win-win for the parties.

 Jurisdiction is one of the more important topics covered in a contract.
-The jurisdiction establishes the location any dispute between the parties will be adjudicated.
+The jurisdiction establishes the county where the parties must litigate or arbitrate any disputes.

 Let’s assume you are an SEO provider in San Diego.
 Your client is in New York City.
 If a dispute arises, where will an arbitration or lawsuit be heard?
-The answer is important because it creates leverage in the dispute.
-Is a client in New York really going to want to spend the time and money to come to San Diego to contest a dispute they might not win?
+The answer is crucial because it creates leverage in the conflict.
+Is a client in New York going to want to spend the time and money to come to San Diego to contest a dispute they might not win?
 Possibly, but the cost and inconvenience will make that party think twice.